nico2sh/materialish-progress/README.md

 ### Callback

 Use ```setCallback(ProgressCallback)``` to assign a callback that will be called each time the progress changes.
-This way you can update a value on the progress alongside with the progress animation, or execute an action once the progress reaches a certain value.
+This way you can update a value on the progress alongside with the progress animation, or execute an action once the progress reaches a certain value. in the indeterminatge wheel, the callback is called with a value of -1.0f every time the animation cycle finishes (when the wheel shrinks back to its smaller size).

 ### Indeterminate wheel